nesg-ugr/msnm-sensor/dashboard/README.md

 #### How to install

 Creating a python execution environment is, probably the better way to run the application.
-So we recommend you to create one before doing the requeriments installation.
+So we recommend you to create one before doing the requirements installation.
 Anaconda environment can help you and, if you decide to use it, run the following
 commands:

     $ cd dashboard/